 Meanwhile, the mechanical conveyor moves the cocoa mix ingredients from the bag dump station.
 The conveyor has a sealed sprocket assembly at the conveyor inlet and discharge, joined by two 3-inch conveying tubes.
 Equally spaced, connected discs travel around the sprockets and through the tubes.
 In operation, material enters the inlet and the discs move the material through the conveying tubes and toward the discharge.
 The discs’ velocity creates a moving air column, fluidizing the conveyed materials.
 On average, 20 percent of the volume between discs is material and 80 percent is air.
 At the discharge, the material and air separate, and the material’s linear velocity create a centrifugal force that discharges the material.

-The has increased production and cut labor costs 20 percent, while reducing waste and increasing yield.
+The ribbon mixer has increased production and cut labor costs 20 percent, while reducing waste and increasing yield.
 The equipment has virtually eliminated the operation’s dust control problem.
-The has three times the capacity -up to 6,700 pounds of the food processor’s old blender.
+The ribbon blender has three times the capacity -up to 6,700 pounds of the food processor’s old blender.
 By operating the blender at maximum capacity whenever possible, less time is needed to perform batch quality control tests.

 The processing equipment meets national and local safety requirements, according to the food processor’s officials.
 The equipment also meets the food processor’s production, cleanliness, and quality control standards.
 Because the equipment is self-cleaning, the food processor can switch products quickly without powder residue from one mix contaminating the next batch’s flavor.

 Richard Lee is very impressed with the design of this product line done by Vortex Mixer Technology.
-As the expert of, Vortex MT always meets your demands for a better process.
+As the expert of ribbon mixer, Vortex MT always meets your demands for a better process.